PaulR2023/cse15l-lab-reports/lab3.md

 ```

 ```
 -The `grep -o` command would be able to print out the case if it finds the string that's contained in the txt file.
-It's useful to find if the keyword is contained within the file and if it finds the file.
+Like the example of grep -o each finding a string that could contain both campaign and concerning.
+If it's true that it's able to find the string, it will return in the terminal that it found the string, and it's contained inside the .txt file with the example of campaign returning the String of campaign, while the concerning could be the same that it also returns concerning.
+It's useful to find if the keyword is contained within the file and if it doesn't contain the word we're trying to look for, it will not print anything and will give an indication that nothing that you're trying to search for is contained inside.
 It will print the result in the terminal to show that the word is contained in the .txt file.

 ```
 $ grep -r "ethnicity" * /Sessions2-PDF.txt